Gerry Hitchens

 Gerald Archibald Hitchens (8 October 1934 – 13 April 1983) was an English footballer who played as a centre forward.

+Gerry Hitchens died on 20 April 1983.
+He was playing in 1983 during a charity football match for a Mold-based firm of solicitors at Castell Alun sports ground in Hope.
+Seconds after heading a cross over the bar, Hitchens collapsed and was taken to Wrexham General Hospital but pronounced dead on arrival.
+His ashes were interred in Holywell.
+He was 48.

 Early career

 Hitchens was born in the village of Rawnsley, Staffordshire, near Cannock, and began his career as a coal miner.
 He played in Shropshire with Highley Youth Club and Highley Miners Welfare between 1952 and 1953.
 He appeared in a county cup final for the Miners at Aggborough, the home stadium of local club Kidderminster Harriers.
 His performance was being watched by the Harriers club secretary Ted Gamson, who went on to offer Hitchens a contract in September 1953.
 After several seasons in the reserves, Hitchens played fourteen games for the first team, scoring six goals.